Common questions when considering Google Workspace

 Google Workspace ’s Drive provides twice the amount of storage, 24/7 phone and email support, sharing controls, and advanced reporting.
 You can upgrade to unlimited storage (accounts with fewer than 5 users get 1TB/user) for an additional fee.
 See Google Workspace ’s pricing details for more information.

 Yes.
 This feature is available within a Chrome browser.
-If you haven't already, give Chrome a try—it's free and easy to install.
+If you haven't already done so, give Chrome a try – it's available at no charge and easy to install.

 Yes.
 You can change each document's settings to grant anyone you choose editor, viewer or commenter access.

 Yes.
 You can convert many different file types into Docs format.
 The original file will remain intact.

 If you’re a current Google Workspace customer, Chat is available at no cost.
 Click here to get started straight away.

 Chat is the newer and preferred platform to use for Google Workspace customers.
 Admins can easily migrate all classic Hangouts users to Google Chat.

 For resources on getting started, check out our comprehensive guides on the Developer page.

 The Meet hardware kits come with a set of components designed to deliver the best experience possible.
 If you would like to use third party hubs, cables, cameras, or speakermics, please check our Peripheral Qualification Program for more details.